Asian Banking School Logo

 Accommodation

-Accommodation will be provided from 1 – 7 September 2024 based on single occupancy at the Radisson Blu Hotel, Edinburgh City Centre on the Royal Mile.
-The hotel is well located, just 15 minutes’ walk from the University of Edinburgh Business School and 30 minutes from Edinburgh Airport by car/taxi.
+Accommodation will be provided in single occupancy rooms from 6 – 12 September 2026 at the 4-star Radisson Blu Edinburgh City Centre Hotel on the Royal Mile.
+The hotel is well located, just 15 minutes from the University of Edinburgh Business School and 30 minutes from Edinburgh Airport by car/taxi.
 On foot, Princes Street, Waverley Train Station and the Edinburgh Airport bus and tram stop ‘St Andrew Square’ can be reached in less than 10 minutes' walk.

 Radisson Blu Hotel, Edinburgh City Centre